apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 * -c <COMBINATION_NAME> Specify the combination name for test runs.
 If this config is specified, tests for only the specified combinations will run.
 All combinations of tests will be running if this config is not specified.
-* -n Specify this option if there is no need to build before running the tests.
-This option can be used in case certain combinations of tests need to be re run.
 * -t <THREAD_COUNT> ABFS mvn tests are run in parallel mode.
 Tests by default are run with 8 thread count.
 It can be changed by providing -t <THREAD_COUNT>